jage6277/Portfolio/README.md

 - **Discrete Structures:**
   In this section you will find a few code samples from my discrete structures class.
  - **Drug Discovery Research Poster:**
-  In this section you will find the poster a team and I presented at The Univervisty of Colorado Boulder's 2019 CURE Symposium for a molecular biology class.
+  In this section you will find the poster a team and I presented at The University of Colorado Boulder's 2019 CURE Symposium for a molecular biology class.
 My team and I tested a potential cancer treatment, gathered and analyzed data, and presented our findings at a poster session.